 - Use Babbel.
 Babbel is a fun, interactive language learning tool, available online and as a mobile application.
 It can help users to improve their vocabulary, grammar skills and pronunciation.
 It can also identify your problem areas and offer targeted exercises based on your individual needs.

 - Reward yourself.
-While you study, seek out opportunities to have the interactions that you’ve identified in step 1: find native speakers in your area, find cultural events, music, literature or other media, learn songs and go find a place to sing karaoke, act in a play in that language, etc.
+Find native speakers in your area, find cultural events, music, literature or other media, learn songs and go find a place to sing karaoke, act in a play in that language, etc. This is like rewarding yourself with relaxation for going one level further in the language.

 A blended approach like the one described above allows each language learner the opportunity to focus on a communicative, academic, linguistic and a self-charted approach in order to internalize a language, which works best for the language learner.